A blend of vodka, coffee liqueur, and espresso.

 - That the was the point of the whole drink, so it needed to be thick and tasty

 All of these are major challenges.
-If you are in a bar and order one of these, the bartender will be using hot espresso and a shot of sugar syrup, which makes producing a head pretty .
-With , we don’t have that option.
+If you are in a bar and order one of these, the bartender will be using hot espresso and a shot of sugar syrup, which makes producing a head pretty straightforward.
+With bottling and shelf life to think about, we don’t have that option.

 We tried our best with cold brew coffee, because the flavour is lovely, but it just doesn’t stand up, for a reason we don’t yet understand.
 We are working on the hydraulic cold brew press, but it is not available yet.